mmclamb/public-safety-cop/README.md

 How To Use
 ----------

 This repository contains the collection of widgets that make up the application.
-Please see the [application description page](http://www.arcgis.com/home/item.html?id=4d5a8964c9c54b07af7317b9c9ac86fd) for an example of how these widgets might be used in an application.
-The page also offers a link to a live try-it of the application.
+Additional [information and sample data](http://www.arcgis.com/home/item.html?id=4d5a8964c9c54b07af7317b9c9ac86fd) are available for the application.

 These widgets use the 3.0 version of [Esri's ArcGIS API for Flex](http://resources.arcgis.com/en/communities/flex-api/) and the 4.6 version of [Adobe's Flex SDK](http://www.adobe.com/devnet/flex/flex-sdk-download.html); see the site for concepts, samples, and a reference for using the API to create mapping web sites.

 [Detailed help](http://resources.arcgis.com/en/help/localgovernment/10.1/index.html#/What_is_Public_Safety_Common_Operational_Picture_COP/028s0000001w000000/) on the ArcGIS Resource Center can guide you in the setup and configuration of your app.

-[Esri's ArcGIS.com Help](http://resources.arcgis.com/en/help/arcgisonline/) site describes how to create web maps and web map applications in the ArcGIS.com ecosystem.

 Requirements
 ------------